Doxorubicin is used on its own or together with other medicines to treat certain cancers of the blood, breasts, lungs, and ovaries.

 Alert your doctor if you have the following conditions:

-- heart disease e.g. recent heart attack, abnormal heart rhythm, heart failure
+- severe heart problems e.g. recent heart attack, abnormal heart rhythm

 - severe liver disease